-Pruning: Reacts well to regular pruning, which will result in the tree growing a dense branch structure.
-Allow shoots to extend 3 or 4 nodes then prune back to 1 or 2 leaves.
-When pruning large branches of the Chinese elm bonsai tree, wait till late autumn.
+Pruning: If you let the Chinese Elm grow freely it will thicken rapidly.
+It responds well to frequent trimming which produces a dense ramification and it also buds well from old wood after strong pruning.
+Allow shoots to extend to 3 or 4 nodes and then prune back to 1 or 2 leaves.
+A good time for pruning large branches of the Chinese elm is late autumn.

 For tree identification use our Identify my bonsai tree species guide or go to the Bonsai care forum.